zlatsic/ruly/docs/usage.rst

 The central point of the ruly's rule engine is a knowledge base.
 It serves as a rule aggregator that evaluators use to derive other variable values.
-The knowledge base is implemented in the class :class:`ruly.KnowledgeBase`:
+The knowledge base is implemented in the following class:

 .. autoclass:: ruly.KnowledgeBase
     :members: